anoma/nspec/docs/anomian.juvix.md

 ```

 <figcaption>
-A mailbox cluster with two mailboxes and their state.
+A mailbox cluster consisting of two mailboxes and their state.
 </figcaption>

 </figure>

 > Before going any further, let us assume that the engine communication process
-> involves at least one *mailman* that delivers messages to the engines.
+> involves at least one *mailelf* that delivers messages to the engines.
 When a
-> message is sent to an engine, the mailman takes the message and puts it in the
+> message is sent to an engine, the mailelf takes the message and puts it in the
 > engine's mailbox.
 We can presume all messages are delivered, *eventually*.

+!!! info "Mailboxes for eventual message delivery"

+    So, yes, the main purpose of mailboxes is where the elf delivers the messages.

 ## Chapter 5: Context of execution